 Before starting a tai chi class:

-- make sure your instructor is qualified and understands and takes special care of people with arthritis.
-MOVE muscle, bone & joint health [www.move.org.au] can help you find suitable instructors.
+- Make sure your instructor is qualified, and takes special care of people with arthritis.
+MOVE muscle, bone & joint health can help you find suitable instructors.

 General exercise cautions and suggestions

 Your doctor or exercise professional can give you exercise advice that is specific to you and your particular condition and situation.